priyakg309/NETWORKWALKS-PRIYA-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 The VM initially failed to start because hardware virtualization was disabled in the system firmware/BIOS.

 The issue was resolved by:
- - 1.Restarting the computer.
+ - Restarting the computer.
- - 2.Entering BIOS/UEFI settings.
+ - Entering BIOS/UEFI settings.
- - 3.Enabling Intel VT-x / hardware virtualization.
+ - Enabling Intel VT-x / hardware virtualization.
- - 4.Saving the configuration.
+ - Saving the configuration.
- - 5.Restarting the computer.
+ - Restarting the computer.
- - 6.Starting the Kali VM again.
+ - Starting the Kali VM again.

 After enabling virtualization, the VM started successfully.